Hubbard90/portfolio/Featured Projects/Autosense Diagnostics/Readme.md

 Although the result initially appeared promising, the near-perfect performance raised concerns.
 Scores this high can sometimes indicate that the model is relying on duplicate observations, strong dependencies, or patterns that may not generalise outside the original dataset.

-For that reason, additional validation was performed before accepting the result.
+For that reason, additional validation was performed before I accepted the result.

 ---

 ## Model Validation

-The model was tested using several diagnostic approaches:
+The model was tested using several approaches:

 - Label shuffle testing
 - Data leakage checks
 - Duplicate and dependency analysis
 - Overfitting checks

 The results showed no clear leakage or overfitting.
-However, the model exhibited strong data dependency.
+However, the shuffle test remained unusually high.
 <img width="555" height="273" alt="image" src="https://github.com/user-attachments/assets/ac7a4d09-12b4-4bc3-9b05-c081d041244c" />

-However, the shuffle test remained unusually high.

-When target labels are shuffled, the relationship between the predictors and target should be broken.
+When target labels are shuffled, the relationship between the predictors and target should be reduced.
 A model should then perform close to random guessing.
 The stronger-than-expected shuffle result suggested that the observations were not fully independent.

 The model was likely learning dataset-specific structures, such as highly similar operating conditions or groups of closely related observations, rather than relationships that would reliably generalise to new vehicles.